-We believe we are the first company to advance a TREM2 antibody for the treatment of Alzheimer's disease into clinical development.
-In the third quarter of 2019, we completed a Phase 1a study (n=56) of AL002 in healthy volunteers (Figure 19).
-In the second quarter of 2019, based on safety and tolerability observed in the Phase 1a study, we initiated the Phase 1b portion of the study (n=12) with AL002 in Alzheimer's disease patients.
-We expect proof-of-mechanism data from Alzheimer's disease patients in 2020.
+In the third quarter of 2019, we completed a Phase 1a study of AL002 in healthy subjects and a dose dependent change in target engagement biomarker in cerebrospinal fluid was observed upon treatment.
+In the second quarter of 2019, based on safety and tolerability observed in the Phase 1a study, we initiated the Phase 1b portion of the study with AL002 in Alzheimer's disease patients.